ChenYilong/iOS10AdaptationTips/README.md

 It is impossible for the first question, but local notification may be the best way to help you In terms of waking the app at a certain time, even a certain place.
 Because LocalNotification is just for scheduling the delivery of local notifications based on specific conditions, such as time or location.

+LocalNotification has a limit, you can't trigger a block of code to run when the notification is fired.
+You can, however, trigger a block of code to execute with a  [UNNotificationAction](https://developer.apple.com/reference/usernotifications/unnotificationaction) by adding an action to your notification and using `userNotificationCenter(_:didReceive:withCompletionHandler:)` on `UNUserNotificationCenter.currentNotificationCenter()`.
+That is to say, it's impossiable to run a snippet in background at a certain time, without notifiying user.
+This feature is limited byond iOS8.

 #### schedule the delivery of local notifications based on time